MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 ---
 title: Boost sales efficiency with CRM-enriched email summaries in Outlook
-description: Learn how to use Sales in Microsoft 365 Copilot in Outlook to enrich email summaries with sales information from your CRM. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to use Sales agent in Outlook to enrich email summaries with sales information from your CRM. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot